-Communication can act as a mechanism to ‘check in’ on candidates, to ensure you listen to and acknowledge their concerns.
+Communication can act as a mechanism to ‘check-in’ on candidates, to ensure you listen to and acknowledge their concerns.
 Encouraging them to continue with their application, by providing reassurance and answers to their questions.
 Without it, both parties will suffer.
 A candidate can feel forgotten about or unimportant.
-Whilst on the other hand, the employer might lose out on the chance to potentially make a great hire.
-The overall brand perception is also compensated for when unhappy candidates are dropping out and sharing their negative experience to others online and offline.
+Whilst, on the other hand, the employer might lose out on the chance to potentially make a great hire.
+The overall brand perception is also compensated for when unhappy candidates are dropping out and sharing their negative experience with others online and offline.

 How to avoid: Engage, with expert communication skills.
 This will create an essence of approachability as an employer and encourage potential candidates to express any queries they may have.
 Communication can also be key to diffusing any possible incidents that may occur when a candidate feels dissatisfied and likely to drop out.